Patients regain sight after being first to receive retinal tissue engineered from stem cells

 “The results from this trial are fantastic and the culmination of years of research by the London Project team.
 Philanthropy has played a critical role in the London Project since its inception and we are delighted that this support continues through Moorfields Eye Charity.
 This ground-breaking milestone demonstrates the real impact philanthropy plays in creating life-changing moments, such as helping someone regain their sight.”

-For Q&A's about the research and what it could mean for you, please visit: https://www.moorfields.nhs.uk/londonproject
+For Q&A's about the London Project to Cure Blindness, please visit: https://www.moorfields.nhs.uk/londonproject

 Notes to editors